 Smartphones aren't cheap these days, and that's especially true of Apple's devices — the new iPhone X starts at $999.
-Even if you've picked up an iPhone SE on the cheap, you're still out $349.
+Even if you've picked up an iPhone SE, you're still out $349.
 If you're looking for ways to save on your mobile budget.
 Why not start with apps?
-With the launch of iOS 11, we've dug through the App Store for 40 free apps that deserve a place on your iPhone.
+The App Store is loaded up with free options ready to fill up your new iPhone.
+Here are 40 free iOS apps that we think have earned a spot on your mobile device.
 (Photo Credit: Jeremy Lips/Tom's Guide)

 Apple's new Clips video app is an all-in-one package for quickly taking video clips, editing them and sharing them with friends, family, or over your social media networks.
 Easy video controls let you make short videos without having to mess with timelines, tracks, or more complex editing tools, for better or worse.
 Live Titles make it easy to insert captions or subtitles to your videos using just your voice, and users can apply a variety of filters, effects, and extras like animated speech bubbles and emoji.
 Smart sharing features recommend people to share your creation with based on who's in the video, or you can send the video directly to Facebook, Instagram, YouTube, and other social media services.